-Join Bob McGannon for an in-depth discussion in this video Staffing the integration effort, part of Managing Project Integration.
+Join Bob McGannon for an in-depth discussion in this video Staffing the integration effort, part of Project Management Foundations: Integration (2015).

 - Ronald Graham is quoted as saying, "Juggling is sometimes…called the art of controlling patterns."…Managing integration is a lot like that.…You have to manage the patterns between teams,…day-to-day operational needs,…and the roles people play on your project.…It requires a lot of effort.…It's important to find appropriate patterns of work…and align responsibilities so you can divide and conquer…what needs to be done for your project.…Employing a wise staffing effort is the best way to start.…